About the Institute of World Politics (IWP)

 How to Apply

-The deadline to apply for the ASF is April 1, 2023.
+Applications are now being accepted on a rolling basis.
 The following materials should be sent together via email to Tim McCranor (email@example.com).
 A brief interview may be a part of the application process.

 - Internship Application.